domapic/domapic-controller/README.md

 `--logLevel` | Tracing level.
-Choices are 'log', 'trace', 'debug', 'info', 'warn' and 'error' | info `--path` | Path to be used as home path, instead of user´s default (.domapic folder will be created inside) | ~ `--saveConfig` | Save current options for next execution (except `name` and `path`) | false
+Choices are 'log', 'trace', 'debug', 'info', 'warn' and 'error' | info `--path` | Path to be used as home path, instead of user´s default (.domapic folder will be created inside) | ~ `--saveConfig` | Save current options for next execution (except `name` and `path`) | false `--rejectUntrusted` | Reject untrusted ssl certificates when making requests to modules or plugins | false

 Example of setting options from command line:
 ```shell